Rehydration Instructions

 Day 4:

 You may notice the starter has grown and then fallen, leaving streaks along the sides of the jar.
 This is a good sign!
 Today it’s time for a more substantial feeding.
-Mix in ½ cup ( 60 g) of flour and ¼ cup (60 g) of water.
+Mix in 60 Grams (½ cup) of flour and 60 Grams (¼ cup ) of water.
 If the texture seems too thick, as long as there are no dry pockets of flour it should be perfect.
 (Environmental factors can slightly change how much water is needed.)
 Stir thoroughly, cover loosely, and let it rest for another day.
 If the jar is getting full, transfer the starter to a larger container.

 Day 5: Time to Prep for Baking!

-If you haven’t already, now is the time to transfer your growing starter into a larger container—something in the 32 to 64 oz range works well depending on how much starter you plan to maintain.
+If you haven’t already, now is the time to transfer your growing starter into a larger container, something in the 32 to 64 oz range works well depending on how much starter you plan to maintain.
+Please weigh and write on the jar the weight so that you will know how much starter remains in the jar after you discard later on in the process.

-For today’s feeding, mix in ½ cup ( 60 g) of flour and ¼ cup (60 g) of room temperature water.
-If the mixture feels too thick, slowly add water by the teaspoon until it resembles a thick pancake batter.
+For today’s feeding, mix in 60 Grams (½ cup) of flour and 60 Grams (¼ cup ) of room temperature or slightly warmer water.
+If the mixture feels too thick, slowly add water by the teaspoon until it resembles a thick paste.

-Keep your starter in a warm spot (ideally between 70–75°F or 21–24°C).
+Keep your starter in a warm spot (ideally between 70–80°F or 21–27°C).
 Within 4 to 6 hours, you should see noticeable rising and bubbling.
-In cooler environments, this may take longer, and your starter might need additional feedings to become fully active.
+In cooler environments, this may take longer or need assisted heat, and your starter might need additional feedings to become fully active.

-Once it doubles in size within that 4–6 hour window, it’s officially ready to bake with.
+Once it doubles in size within that 4–6 hour window, it’s officially ready to bake with ( See website for bread / other recipes, everything on this page is starter care only ).
 Starting tomorrow, you’ll follow a regular feeding routine to maintain your healthy starter.

 Ongoing Starter Care (Day 6 and Beyond)